A hit and run accident can be especially traumatizing.

 Even though you won't have the name of the driver who caused the wreck, you should collect whatever information is available.
 You also should try to remember whatever details you can.

-Just as with any other type of auto accident, you should immediately report the incident to police and to your insurance company, says Carrie Bonney, a spokeswoman for Farmers Insurance.
+Just as with any other type of auto accident, immediately report the incident to police and to your insurance company, says Carrie Bonney, a spokeswoman for Farmers Insurance.

 You should also: